Are you ready to discover what are the costs of traveling in the UK?

 Hostels are available in the cities – a bed in a dorm room can cost between £10-£30 per night, so it’s a significant saving compared to hotels!
 Keep in mind that in London, hostel prices can be a bit higher.

-Airbnb is another good platform for booking accommodation in the UK.
-If you are traveling with family or a group of friends you can rent an entire apartment or house which might be cheaper than booking hotel rooms or hostel beds.
+Airbnb is another good platform for booking accommodation, and there are amazing options for Airbnb in the UK.
+Another option is to rent an entire apartment or house, which might be cheaper than booking hotel rooms or hostel beds.
 If you are traveling alone you can rent a room in someone’s house, it’s cheap, you can meet local people, and save by cooking for yourself.

 Read our Accommodation Guide for more tips on how to search and book the perfect room for your UK vacation.
 We share in this guide tips and tricks on how to choose a good accommodation that suits your needs and budget, from luxury to budget.